everypinio/hardpy/docs/documentation/database.md

 ### Running CouchDB with binary packages in Linux

-1. Use this [instruction](https://docs.couchdb.org/en/stable/install/unix.html#installation-using-the-apache-couchdb-convenience-binary-packages) to install CouchDB
+1. Use this [instruction](https://docs.couchdb.org/en/stable/install/unix.html#installation-using-the-apache-couchdb-convenience-binary-packages) to install CouchDB.
 2. The installer asks you if you want to install CouchDB as a standalone application or in a clustered configuration.
 Select `Standalone` and press Enter.
 3. You are prompted to enter the Erlang Node Name.
-You can ask it in Terminal with the command `hostname -f`
+You can ask it in Terminal with the command `hostname -f`.
 4. Set the Erlang Magic Cookie.
-This is a unique identifier, for example, `test1234`
+This is a unique identifier, for example, `test1234`.
-5. Configure the network interfaces on which CouchDB will be bound.
-`localhost` is fine.
+5. Configure the network interfaces on which CouchDB will be bound `localhost` is fine.
 6. Enter an admin password of your choice for CouchDB, press `Enter`, re-type the password and press `Enter` again to continue the installation.